Shubhamjain6197/K8s-DualStack-ClusterDeployment-On-CentOS7/README.md

 ##

-### Here are the commands to set up a Kubernetes cluster with one master node and two worker nodes:
+### Here are the commands to set up a Kubernetes cluster with one master node and multiple worker nodes:

 ## On the Master(Control Plane) Node & Worker Nodes: